anuragvohraec/bloc-them/README.md

 //defining the web component
 customElements.define("counter-bloc-builder", CounterBlocBuilder);
 ```
-BlocBuilder constructor also can be provided with a BlocBuilderConfig, which has a parma **useThisBloc**.
+BlocBuilder constructor also can be provided with a BlocBuilderConfig, which has a parameter **useThisBloc**.
 which can be used to provide a bloc directly, without for the need for BlocsProvider to provide it.